dcsil/CSC491/assignments/bonus/option_2.md

 - Be a vulnerability of adequate impact that:
   - Gains unauthorized access
   - Privilege escalation (make the system think you're an instructor or admin)
-  - Data leaks or maniupulations
+  - Data leaks or manipulations
   - XSS, CSRF, etc
   - Unauthorized redirects
   - other similar kinds of attacks